-Floor-to-ceiling curtains are a grand statement that I love in rooms that are more formal.
-It immediately makes your tall windows look taller and your ceilings look higher.
+Floor-to-ceiling curtains are a grand statement that I love for more formal rooms.
+It immediately makes your windows look taller and your ceilings look higher.
 This type of curtain gives any room an instant feeling of luxury.
 Floor-to-ceiling curtains can be a bit tricky to install but the results are definitely worth it.
 This style of curtain goes really well in formal spaces such as a formal dining room or formal living room.
 Obviously with this style your curtains should 100% hit the floor.

 What are Common Curtains Lengths

 If you are buying curtains retail, these are the most common lengths you will encounter.
-My best advice is to buy longer than you need and then have them tailored or try your hand at hemming them yourself to create floor curtains you love.
+My best advice is to buy longer than you need and then have them tailored or try your hand at hemming them yourself to create floor to ceiling curtains you love.
 Below are the most common sizes of curtains available on the market today.